Oh Yeah! (Green Day song)

 "Oh Yeah!" is a song recorded by American rock band Green Day for their thirteenth studio album, Father of All Motherfuckers (2020).
-Band members Billie Joe Armstrong, Tré Cool, and Mike Dirnt all co-wrote the song, which samples Joan Jett's cover of "Do You Wanna Touch Me".
+Band members Billie Joe Armstrong, Tré Cool, and Mike Dirnt all co-wrote the song, which samples Joan Jett's cover of "Do You Wanna Touch Me (Oh Yeah)".
 "Oh Yeah!" was released on January 16, 2020, through Reprise Records as the album's third single.
 It later made its radio debut on January 28, 2020.

+The song was the official theme song of the WWE pay-per-view (now "Premium Live Event") event Backlash (2020).

 Background and composition

 "Oh Yeah!" was originally titled "Bulletproof Backpack" but was re-titled at some point in the production process to more closely associate it with "Do You Wanna Touch Me", which the song samples in its chorus.
 This represents the first time the band has sampled another artist's work.
 The writers of "Do You Wanna Touch Me", Gary Glitter and Mike Leander, both receive writing credits on the track.
 The band described Glitter as a "total asshole" because of his sexual abuse convictions and pledged to donate their royalties from the track to International Justice Mission and Rape, Abuse & Incest National Network.
 The lyrics of "Oh Yeah!" address celebrity culture and the polarization of modern society.

 The song has been described as pop rock by The Daily Californian, power pop by Ultimate Classic Rock, glam rock by Associated Press, and synth-pop by Louder Sound.